paksaitsolutions/Paksa-Daily-Expenses-Tracker/README.md

 ---

-**Paksa Daily Expense** - Your complete solution for expense tracking, tax optimization, and financial management.
+**Paksa Daily Expense** - Your complete pocket accountant for comprehensive financial management, income tracking, budgeting, and tax optimization.

 **Copyright © 2025 Paksa IT Solutions.
 All rights reserved.**